SEVA APPEAL: Destitute and Displaced Families and Individuals in Sri Lanka

 Why Do Seva (Service)

 The concept of Seva was introduced in the ancient times by the Great Sages to help humans overcome their ‘Prarabhdha’, meaning ‘Bad Karma’ earned due to mistakes committed in ones life, past or present.
 Where Karma is the philosophy that life is governed by cause and effect: for every action there will always be a reaction.
 In other words, one’s doings will have a corresponding future outcome.
-The act of Seva enables an individual to earn ‘Punyam’ or ‘Good Karma’ with the objective of neutralising ones Karmic Balance Sheet, whilst at the same time aiding in the well-being of others.
+The act of Seva enables an individual to earn ‘Punyam’ or ‘Good Karma’ with the objective of neutralising ones Karmic Balance Sheet, whilst at the same time aiding in the well-being of others check my site.